 - Does more than 50% of your workforce actively use your intranet?

 If you answered “yes” to all three of these questions, then congratulations – you haven’t lost touch with reality and you are drinking just the right amount of Kool-Aid.
 However, if you answered “no” any of these three questions, your Kool-aid may be too strong and you need to take a step back to remember “Who”, “What” and “Why” of your intranet.

 Answering these questions can become even more challenging when you are a dealing with an unwired, non-digital workforce or mobile workforce.
 By mobile, I don’t necessarily mean a traveling employee, but one that is not tethered to a desk day-to-day.

 In some cases this could be customer facing, front-line employees, such as those that work at a local market.
-New Seasons Market, a stellar Intranet Connections’ customer, recently shared with me the challenges of engaging an unwired, mobile workforce that are on “the floor” day-to-day, without access to the intranet at their fingertips.
+New Seasons Market, a stellar customer of IC, shared with me the challenges of engaging an unwired, mobile workforce that are on “the floor” day-to-day, without access to the intranet at their fingertips.

 More than 50% of the New Seasons Market workforce work on of the floor of the market as cashiers and in departments (e.g. deli, floral, etc.), they don’t have instant access to the intranet throughout the workday.
 So how does New Seasons Market engage these unwired, non-digital, mobile workers?
 Reed Coleman, Internal Communications Manager at New Seasons Market, and her team got creative.

 - First, enabling workers to access the intranet from break rooms through providing designated tablets with intranet access.